Shivoham Shiva Temple: Activities

-The 12 Jyotirlinga (Somnath, Mallikarjun, Mahakaleswar, Omkareshwar, Kedarnath, Bhimashankar, Vishwanath Temple.
-Trimbakeshwar, Baidyanath, Nageshwar, Rameshwaram, Grishneshwar) have also been recreated in an artificial cave at the temple.
+The 12 Jyotirlinga have also been recreated in an artificial cave at the temple, namely Somnath, Mallikarjun, Mahakaleswar, Omkareshwar, Kedarnath, Bhimashankar, Vishwanath Temple, Trimbakeshwar, Baidyanath, Nageshwar, Rameshwaram, and Grishneshwar.

 Maha Shivaratri at the temple

-Maha Shivaratri is celebrated as a day of gratitude to Lord Shiva.
+Maha Shivaratri is celebrated as a day of gratitude to Shiva.
 Maha Shivaratri celebrations at the temple include day and night festivities.
-Live bhajans and spiritual events, like Shiv Antakshari and Jagraan, are organised.
+Live bhajans and spiritual events, like Shiva Antakshari and jagarana, are organised.
 A laser-projected light and sound show is organised every year during the Maha Shivaratri.

 Humanitarian work

-The temple supports the homeless by sharing its proceeds with A.i.R Humanitarian Homes, which operate in three locations in Bangalore and cater for up to 600 residents overall.
+The temple supports the homeless by sharing its proceeds with A.i.R Humanitarian Homes, which operates in three locations in Bangalore and cater for up to 600 residents overall.